Greyfix

 try again in %d second%p.
 See

-http://www.kim-minh.com/pub/greyfix/ for more information.".
+https://www.kim-minh.com/pub/greyfix/ for more information.".

 -G <greylisted action>, --greylisted-action <greylisted action>